Her Period Her Right - Ghana Edition

 Anticipated Results:

-- Production of 1,200 Reusable Pads: Addressing the menstrual needs of schoolgirls and women in Kakuma refugee camp.
+- Production of 5,000 Reusable Pads: Addressing the menstrual needs of vulnerable women and girls in Old Fadama slum.

-- Skill Development: Equip women and girls with tailoring skills they can use to produce pads or other goods, fostering financial independence.
+- Skill Development: Equip atleast 2000 women and girls with tailoring skills that they can use to produce pads or other goods, fostering financial independence.

-- Sustainability: By collaborating with UNHCR, ensure the ongoing production of pads and optimal use of sewing machines and resources.
+- Sustainability: By collaborating with Street Children Empowerment Foundation, we ensure the ongoing production of pads and optimal use of sewing machines and resources.

 - Breaking the Stigma: Foster an inclusive and supportive environment through targeted community awareness programs.